project8/katydid/Examples/Tutorial/TutorialSteps.md

 4. Replace the definition lines at the top of the header file (e.g. #ifndef KTFREQUENCYSPECTRUMFFTW_HH_) with the new class name.

 At this point, we should have a working set of new spectrum data classes which inherit from the Core classes in the same way as our input data.
 Add the new data classes to the CMakeLists.txt file in Source/Data and re-build to ensure the data classes were created without error.

-## Data
-1. Create classes for F-polar, FS-fftw, and PS.
-If KTNormalizedFSData was copied, this can be done by text-replace.
-2. Fix inclusion guard.
-3. Fix class-name documentation.
-4. Add the class to the CMakeLists.txt in Source/Data.

 ## Processor
 1. Fix inclusion guard. (.hh)